 Scene frame Camera resolution Landscape image with Pan alignment rule Note that the Pan alignment rule equals the Center First Page rule in the layer properties.
-Scales the image in proportion to the scene's resolution.
+Project Resolution Scales the image in proportion to the scene's resolution.
 The system looks at the resolution of the bitmap image, for example 4000 x 2000, then compares it to the scene's resolution, for example 1920 x 1080, and adjusts the scale factor in proportion.
 So, in this example, the bitmap would appear at 208% (4000/1920).
 If you import a bitmap that is 960 x 540, it will be displayed at 50% (960/1920) of the size of the project resolution.
-Project Resolution Note that the Project Resolution alignment rule is equal to the As Is rule in the layer properties.